samishakoor/samishakoor/README.md

 ---
 ### :man_technologist: About Me :

 I am currently an undergraduate 'Computer Science' student .
 I am also an entrepreneur, logic builder, and self motivated individual with a clear vision to make my world better place in the universe of Information Technology.
 I work hard towards achieving my goals and also love being part of the community.
 I am always looking to work in a dynamic and professional environment so that I can develop the potential to enhance my skills in IT world.
-I am a hard-working and driven individual who isn’t afraid to face a challenge.
+I am a hard-working and self-driven individual who isn’t afraid to face a challenge and i am always ready to learn new languages to broaden my skillset.

 <p>
 I am passionate about my work and I know how to get the job done in an effective manner.
 During my university tenure , I have learnt many skills that are market and industry competitive.
 Some of my skills are mentioned below:
 </p>

 -   Front-End Development
+-   Android Development in Java
--   Project Based Programming in C++/Java
+-   C/C++/Java/Python/C# Programming
 -   Game Developement in Unity
--   Web Development using Ruby on Rails
+-   Ruby on Rails

 ---
 ### :hammer_and_wrench: Languages and Tools :